 Peace of mind for DMX-based control

-That system - such as an ETC Branch Circuit Emergency Lighting Transfer Switch (SC1008) or Emergency Lighting Transfer System (ELTS2) - is responsible for actually transferring from normal to emergency power when there's a loss of utility power or other
+A power transfer system - such as an ETC Branch Circuit Emergency Lighting Transfer Switch (SC1008), Emergency Lighting Transfer System (ELTS2), or other UL 1008 Listed device - is responsible for actually transferring from normal to emergency power when there's a loss of utility power or other life-safety condition.